Brenda Jones (politician): Early life

 Brenda B. Jones was born on October 24, 1959, in Birmingham, Alabama, and her family moved to Detroit, Michigan, during the Great Migration.
 She attended public schools in Detroit, where she graduated from Cass Technical High School and later received a Bachelor of Arts in psychology from Wayne State University.
 She also earned a Graduate certificate from Wayne State University.

 Jones worked for Michigan Bell and was later elected as a union president of the Communications Workers of America Local 4004 in Detroit.
 She was appointed as an executive on the boards of the Detroit Economic Growth Corporation and the Detroit Transportation Commission.

 Politics

 Detroit City Council

 In 2005, Jones was elected to the Detroit City Council after placing ninth in the general election where nine seats were available and was reelected in 2009, 2013, and 2017.
 In 2015, the council voted for her to serve as the President of the Detroit City Council with five voting in favor of her and four voting in favor of incumbent President Saunteel Jenkins.

-Jones has said that she will not be seeking reelection in 2021.
+Jones did not seek reelection in 2021.